 [Reference: Bylaw 31.4 in the NCAA Manual.]

-A final financial report from each championship site must be submitted via the Championships Bid and Host Profile portal under the "budget" tab not later than 60 days after the conclusion of competition.
+A final financial report from each championship site must be submitted via the Championships Bid Portal under the "budget" tab not later than 60 days after the conclusion of competition.

 CONTACT INFORMATION